Previous

 This also creates opportunities to design a career that fits you.
 You could supplement your regular practice with out-of-hours shifts or work in an OOH service full-time.

 Many doctors choose General Practice for the meaningful connections they build with people.
 Over time, you'll get to know your patients and their families and become a trusted and familiar face within your community.
-This special relationship, called continuity of care, is very rewarding.
+This special relationship, known as continuity of care, is very rewarding.

 In Scotland, you can choose to work in lively city centres, peaceful rural areas, or remote island communities.
-Each setting offers its own unique challenges and rewards, keeping your work engaging.
+Each setting offers its own unique challenges and rewards, keeping your work both engaging and rewarding.

 As a GP, you’ll be part of a warm, friendly, and supportive multidisciplinary team.
 You’ll collaborate with other doctors, nurses, pharmacists, allied health professionals, and healthcare support workers to provide high-quality person-centred care for patients.
 Teamwork like this also creates a reliable support network for you.